schoolteam21/init/README.md

 # init

-Init is the first project in system and network administration.
-It gives you the opportunity to learn about basic commands, many of the services used on a server machine, as well as a few ideas of scripts that can be useful for SysAdmins on a daily basis.
+This first project, init, will give you the opportunity to discover system and network basic commands, many of the services used on a server machine, as well as a few ideas of scripts that can be useful for SysAdmins on a daily basis.

+For more information check subject.pdf.